 Abbey Schramer Feels a Connection with Dr. Jillian Scherer

 When you find something that works well, it’s hard to think about changing.
 Abbey Schramer knew she wanted to have her second baby at the Richland Hospital, just like the first.
 “The nurses were great.
 Dr. Balink (her previous doctor) was awesome too,” she said.
 When Dr. Kay Balink stopped delivering babies, staff introduced Abbey to Dr. Jillian Scherer.
 Dr. Scherer cares for patients of all ages in Spring Green and delivers babies at the Richland Hospital.

 “Dr. Scherer is down to earth and easy to talk to.
 She makes you feel comfortable.
-It is like you are talking to a friend instead of your doctor,” Abbey said.
+It’s like you’re talking to a friend instead of your doctor,” Abbey said.
 “I feel like I have a lot in common with Dr. Scherer.
 She is at about the same point in life that I am.”

 When Abbey had trouble nursing and was about to break down, Dr. Scherer was there to help.
 Pursuing her certification as a lactation consultant, Dr. Scherer is passionate about helping new moms experiencing problems nursing.
 “She was great.
 She supported me and we just got through it,” Abbey said.

 Today, Dr. Scherer sees every member of Abbey’s family.
 “We really liked Dr. Balink, but I just wanted to have the same doctor for everyone, so we switched everyone to Dr. Scherer,” Abbey said.